sweetpay/sweetpay-python/README.md

 # Note how we specify the path to the attribute.
 If the
 # path to the attribute simply can't be found, the
-# validator will simply be ignored.
+# validator will be ignored.
 @Subscription.validates("payload", "startsAt")
 def validate_starts_at(value):
     return decode_datetime(value)